xytis/GURPS/Campaigns/Ravnica/pc_shinigami.md

 --"Lead me where they killed Breegork."- she pressed the goblins on, swinging her scythe around.

---"No hurt us Caatal, we show."- goblins just turned around and scampered back into dark woods behind the ruins, leaving Rakdos performer no other choice but to follow them.
+--"No hurt us Draalkuuc, we show."- goblins just turned around and scampered back into dark woods behind the ruins, leaving Rakdos performer no other choice but to follow them.